MarlonDener/App_music/README.md

 </table>

 <h3>How to run the application: </h3>

-1) Make sure you have a text editor
+1) Make sure you have Vue js, if not, follow the steps - https://br.vuejs.org/v2/guide/installation.html
-2) Open your folder in your editor
+2) Open your folder in CDM
-3) Open in your browser
+3) run CMD - npm install
+4) run CMD - npm run serve
+5) Finally open the project on your localhost

 Thank you so much!